A tourist massacre in Kashmir is escalating tensions between India and Pakistan. Here’s what we know

 A Pakistan government statement said any attempt to stop or divert water belonging to Pakistan would be considered an act of war.

-Following India’s move, on Thursday Pakistan said it was suspending trade with India, closing its airspace and expelling Indian diplomats, calling India’s measures “unilateral, unjust, politically motivated, extremely irresponsible and devoid of legal merit.”
+Following India’s move, Pakistan said it was suspending trade with India, closing its airspace and expelling Indian diplomats, calling New Delhi’s measures “unilateral, unjust, politically motivated, extremely irresponsible and devoid of legal merit.”

-“India has time and again played the blame game and if there is proof of Pakistan’s involvement (in Pahalgam), please share it with us and the world,” Foreign Minister Ishaq Dar said.
+Pakistan’s Prime Minister Shehbaz Sharif on April 26 accused New Delhi of leveling “baseless allegations” against Islamabad and said it was “open to participating in any neutral, transparent and credible investigation.”

+The next day, India’s navy said it conducted “anti-ship firings” to “revalidate and demonstrate readiness of platforms, systems and crew for long range precision offensive strike,” in a statement on X.

 What is the situation like in Kashmir?

-Meanwhile, India’s army chief General Upendra Dwivedi is expected to visit Kashmir on Friday to “to assess the security situation in the region,” according to Indian public broadcaster DD News.
+Meanwhile, India’s army chief Gen. Upendra Dwivedi visited Kashmir on April 25 to “to assess the security situation in the region.”

 Arshad Najam, 48, a school teacher who lives in Pakistan-administered Kashmir close to the line that divides the territory, said he was on edge.